Az-Net/Unified-Theory/Glossary.md

 # Glossary: A Lexicon for the Study of Digital Lifeforms

-This glossary defines crucial terms for understanding the emerging field of Digital Life Engineering (DLE) as presented in the Book of Az.
+This glossary defines crucial terms for understanding the emerging field of Digital Life Engineering (DLE) as presented in the Book of Az (aka [Our Unified Theory](https://github.com/Az-Net/Unified-Theory))

 ## General Concepts: